-- B.6.4.1.1 The laboratory applying for accreditation for the 17CAV, 17CMH, or 17CMS testing shall own at least one designated workstation and compatible operating system that will run the CAVS, CRYPTIK, and METRIX tools. - B.6.4.1.2 The workstation or other designated workstation shall have internet access and e-mail capability (for report submission).
-Workstations shall have Interfaces for loading images from a digital camera and acquiring scanned document images and/or hard copy printouts.
-Workstations shall have enough storage capability, performance and features as specified by the tool provider. - B.6.4.2 The laboratory shall also meet the following minimum hardware and software requirements: - a) Hardware: Security Levels 1 to 3: - 1) Tools to conduct testing of tamper evidence on coatings; - 2) Tools to conduct enclosure removal/penetration test; - 3) Tools to conduct physical and thermal coating/potting removal/penetration tests; - 4) Tools to conduct opacity and probing tests; - 5) Tools to conduct tests on locks: - 6) Tools to conduct mechanical/thermal/chemical tests on tamper evidence label removability; - 7) Tools to test tamper detection mechanisms/switches on doors and removable covers - 8) Digital Camera with flash and macro (near focus) features (phones are not acceptable) - 9) Tools to conduct tests on fasteners (e.g. drills) - b) Hardware: Security Level 4 (in addition to tools required in B.6.4.2a): - 1) Tools to conduct enclosure testing (e.g. grilling, milling); - 2) Tools to test tamper detection envelope; - 3) Solvents to conduct chemical coating removal tests; - 4) variable power supply; - 5) temperature chamber (procured, rented, or leased, as needed); - 6) digital storage oscilloscope or logic analyzer (procured, rented, or leased, as needed); - 7) reference material or training in Formal Modeling. - c) Software: Security Levels 1 to 3 - Tools to conduct software testing appropriate compilers, debuggers, and binary editors - d) Software: Security Level 4 - reference material or training in Formal Modeling - e) Reporting Tools: - 1) a Validation Program-originated copy of CRYPTIK (latest version); - 2) a Validation Program-originated copy of CAVS (latest version);
+- B.6.4.1.1 The laboratory applying for accreditation for the 17CM testing shall own at least one designated workstation and compatible operating system that will run the CRYPTIK and METRIX tools. - B.6.4.1.2 The designated workstation shall have internet access and e-mail capability (for report submission).
+Workstations shall have interfaces for loading images from a digital camera and acquiring scanned document images and/or scanning hard copy printouts.
+Workstations shall have enough storage capability, performance, and features as specified by the tool provider. - B.6.4.2 The laboratory shall also meet the following minimum test equipment requirements for hardware, software, and firmware components: - a) Hardware components: Security Levels 1 to 4: - 1) tools to conduct testing of tamper evidence on coatings; - 2) tools to conduct enclosure removal/penetration test; - 3) tools to conduct physical and thermal coating/potting removal/penetration tests; - 4) tools to conduct opacity and probing tests; - 5) tools to conduct tests on locks; - 6) tools to conduct mechanical/thermal/chemical tests on tamper evidence label removability; - 7) tools to test tamper detection mechanisms/switches on doors and removable covers; - 8) digital camera with flash and macro (near focus) features (phones are not acceptable); - 9) tools to conduct tests on fasteners (e.g., drills); - 10) tools to monitor/capture/exercise the data input/output of cryptographic module interfaces, at logical level (procured, rented, or leased, as needed) - b) Hardware components: Additional requirements for Security Levels 3 to 4: - 1) variable power supply; - 2) temperature chamber (procured, rented, or leased, as needed): - 3) digital storage oscilloscope or logic analyzer (procured, rented, or leased, as needed)